 After you have riced the cauliflower it’s time to do my favorite part, fry the bacon!
 For this recipe you can use 3 to 5 slices of bacon.
 It really just depends on how much you love bacon.
 I tend to go all out and use five but it’s totally a personal choice.

-For this recipe fry bacon in a skillet over medium heat until crispy and easy to crumble.
-Once the bacon is fried set it aside on a plate lined with paper towels and then reserve one tablespoon of the fat before draining the rest.
+Step 1: Fry the bacon in a skillet over medium heat until crispy and easy to crumble.
+Once the bacon is fried set it aside on a plate lined with paper towels and then reserve one tablespoon of the bacon renderings before draining the rest.

-In the same skillet combine the bacon fat and butter and warm until butter is melted.
+Step 2: In the same skillet combine the tablespoon bacon renderings and butter.
+Whisking until butter is melted.
 Reduce heat and add chopped onions.
-Cook until tender, about five minutes.
+Cook, about 3-5 minutes or until tender and translucent .

-Next, add the cauliflower rice and season with salt and pepper then sauté for about three minutes.
-Finally, add the bacon and chives and stir to combine.
+Step 3: Add the cauliflower rice and season with salt and pepper then sauté for about three minutes.
+Finally, add the jumbled bacon and chives then stir to combine.
 Remove from heat and serve immediately.

 Happy Cooking Y’all!